CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

 ## Writing useful commit messages

-Using `git log --oneline` we understand that the first line of the commit message is very important.
+When using `git log --oneline`, we see that the first line of the commit message is very important.

 Good example: